squillero/computational-intelligence/2024-25/contrib/poetry_installation_guide/README.md

 > *Poetry should always be installed in a dedicated virtual environment to isolate it from the rest of your system.
 It should in no case be installed in the environment of the project that is to be managed by Poetry.
 This ensures that Poetry’s own dependencies will not be accidentally upgraded or uninstalled.*

-### Setting up vscodeS
+### Setting up vscode

-So open visual studio code in your desired folder.
+Open visual studio code in your desired folder.
 Then open the terminal

 >Terminal -> New Terminal